gagarin37/deep_learning_pca/README.txt

 - Saving the results into a tab-delimited file (would be further merged with clinical database for agreement analysis and survival-based analysis)

 #4 WSI pipeline
 A pipeline for processing of whole-slide images.
-NB!
-Trained models are not provided due to their inherent value.

 $ Functionality:
 - Processes the whole slide image (tiling, background/tissue detection, classification,